pavan541/TextProcessing/README.md

 * worth_JJ
 * $550_CD
 * Singapore_NNP
+The abbreviations of the tags e.g. NNP,NN,JJ,CP,NNP are in the following file. https://github.com/pavan541/TextProcessing/blob/master/TextMining/POSTags.txt

 Second , Named entity Recognizer
 For example, the following entities are tagged as follows(NERtagging.java):